-- 10.3.1 With the exception of minimal local changes of section for the passage of hydraulic brake lines, electrical wiring and wheel tethers or the attachment of flexures, rod ends and spherical bearings, the cross-sections of each member of every suspension component, when taken normal to a straight line between the inner and outer attachment points, must: - a) Intersect the straight line between the inner and outer attachment points. - b) Have a major axis no greater than 100mm. - c) Have an aspect ratio no greater than 3.5:1. - d) Have no dimension which exceeds 100mm.
+- 10.3.1 With the exception of minimal local changes of section for the passage of hydraulic brake lines, electrical wiring and wheel tethers or the attachment of flexures, rod ends and spherical bearings, the cross-sections of each member of every suspension component, when taken normal to a straight line between the inner and outer attachment points, must: - a) Intersect the straight line between the inner and outer attachment points. - b) Have a major axis no greater than 100mm. - c) Have an aspect ratio no greater than 3.5:1. - d) Be nominally symmetrical about its major axis.

-The major axis will be defined as the largest axis of symmetry of any such cross-section.
-The length of the intersection of this axis with the cross-section must not be less than 95% of the maximum dimension of the section.
+The major axis will be defined as the largest dimension of any such cross-section.

 - 10.3.2 Suspension members having shared attachment points will be considered by a virtual dissection into discrete members. - 10.3.3 No major axis of a cross section of a suspension member, when assessed in accordance with Article 10.3.1, may subtend an angle greater than 5° to the reference plane when projected onto, and normal to, a vertical plane on the car centre line with the car set to the nominal design ride height. - 10.3.4 Non-structural parts of suspension members are considered bodywork. - 10.3.5 There may be no more than six suspension members connecting each suspension upright to the fully sprung part of the car. - Redundant suspension members are not permitted. - 10.3.6 In order to help prevent a wheel becoming separated in the event of all suspension members connecting it to the car failing, flexible tethers each with a cross sectional area greater than 110mm2 must be fitted.
-The sole purpose of the tethers is to prevent a wheel becoming separated from the car, they should perform no other function. - The tethers and their attachments must also be designed in order to help prevent a wheel making contact with the driver's head during an accident.
+The sole purpose of the tethers is to prevent a wheel becoming separated from the car, they should perform no other function.

+The tethers and their attachments must also be designed in order to help prevent a wheel making contact with the driver's head during an accident.